 - – Expand arrow.
 Toggle this arrow to expand or minimize the list of tasks under the project.

 - – Add Task button.
-This will add a new task line in the project.
+This will add a new task line to the project.

 - – The project name is a link to the project.
 So if you’d rather look at the project itself, just click the name to open the project window.